yugabyte/yugabyte-db/docs/content/preview/explore/going-beyond-sql/decoupling-compute-storage.md

 ## Decoupled cluster

 You have now effectively divided your cluster into two groups of nodes with distinct responsibilities.
-Nodes 4-6 process queries and perform sorts and joins, which are compute-heavy.
-Nodes 1-3 manage the storage of table data.
+Nodes 6-8 in zones d, e and f process queries and perform sorts and joins, which are compute-heavy.
+Nodes 1-5 in zones a, b, and c manage the storage of table data.
 Your setup should look like the following illustration.

 ![Decoupled cluster](/images/explore/decoupling-compute-storage-final.png)